Open post

 Bone loss can begin long before we realise.
 By the time menopause starts, many of us are already at risk.
 I believe every woman over 35 deserves to know about her bone health and to have a plan in place by 45.

-This journey led me to train as a specialist bone health coach, specifically to support women with osteopenia or osteoporosis.
+This journey led me to train as a specialist in bone strength, specifically to support women with osteopenia or osteoporosis.

 Movement is essential — but how we move matters just as much.
 Bone health also depends on nutrition, sleep, hydration, and managing stress.
 It can feel overwhelming, and I’ve been there.